-MAT combines the use of medications with behavioral therapy.
+Also known as MAT, medication-assisted treatment combines the use of medications with behavioral therapy.
 The goal is to provide a “whole-patient” approach to treating addiction instead of focusing on just one form of care.
-While doctors can use MAT to treat many addictions, it’s often part of treatment for people who struggle with opioid addiction.
+While doctors can use MAT to treat many addictions, it’s often the first step of treatment for people who struggle with opioid addiction.

 Over the years, some experts have criticized MAT.
 They believe the medication used is just as addictive as the drugs the patients are trying to quit.
-However, others say that it’s more effective under the right supervision than standard treatment alone.
-The key is to find facilities that work closely with clients and know how to administer the medications properly.
+However, others say that it’s more effective under the proper supervision than standard treatment alone.
+The key is to find residential and inpatient treatment programs that work closely with clients and know how to administer the medications properly.

 The Dangers of Combining Medications